Taliik/crate-spark-pipeline/README.md

 #### Feature preparation

 As soon as the data is in the desired state, the next step is to prepare the input data for machine learning.
-[Features](https://stackoverflow.com/a/40899529) are one or more characteristics of a situation which are used as a input parameters of machine learning.
+[Features](https://stackoverflow.com/a/40899529) are one or more characteristics of a situation which are used as input parameters of machine learning.
 After training a model, this model tries to use the features of unknown problems to get to a solution.

 For machine learning, features are usually a set of numbers.